Sequence Sovereigns

 Registering new user.

-Welcome to the Traverse Traveller Database, 2567 edition!
-You have requested a physical version of the following database: non-human ruins and remnants in the Traverse region.
-Please stand by while we are processing your order (expected time to delivery: 2 to 3 weeks).
-In the meantime, you may review a summary of the contents below.
-Have a nice day.
+Welcome to the Traverse Traveller Database!
+You have requested a physical version of the following entry: non-human ruins and remnants in the Traverse region.
+We are processing your order (expected time to delivery: 2 to 3 weeks).
+Meanwhile, you may review a summary of the contents below.
+Have a pleasant day.

 When the Traverse was first discovered, the sheer quantity of habitable worlds in the region led us to believe we had finally found a place that could harbour non-human civilisations and societies.
-Alas, if the Traverse proved to be ideal for human settlement, none of its planets bore the signs of active extraterrestrial civilisations.
-However, expeditions and archaeological endeavours on Traverse worlds have reported vast amounts of ruins and remnants, proving that the region once was teeming with well-developed sapient life.
+Alas, if the Traverse turned out to be ideal for human settlement, none of its planets bear the signs of active extraterrestrial civilisations.
+However, expeditions and archaeological endeavours on Traverse worlds have reported vast amounts of ruins and remnants, proving that the region was once teeming with well-developed sapient life.

 Note that this guide is far from comprehensive: many Traverse planets have only been partially explored, or not at all.
 Even Elora itself may still contain mysteries yet to be unearthed.